OCHA-DAP/pa-aa-fji-storms/exploration/fms_buffer_calc_fms_reg.md

 # FMS buffer estimation
 <!-- markdownlint-disable MD013 -->

-Estimating the FMS wind buffers, using the model that was fitted on the historical FMS values.
+Estimating the FMS wind buffers, using the model that was fitted on the historical USA values.

 ```python
 %load_ext jupyter_black